iVis-at-Bilkent/cytoscape.js-undo-redo/README.md

 `ur.action( actionName, actionFunction, undoFunction)` Register action with its undo function & action name. actionFunction's return value will be used to call undoFunction by argument and vice versa.
 This function is chainable: `ur.action(...).action(...)`

 `ur.do(actionName, args)`
 Calls registered function with action name actionName via actionFunction(args)
+* `args` only takes an array or object, not a Number and String.
+The reason behind is on first call of do(action) function takes a parameter with property `args.firstTime = true`.
+After first call, it's set to false.

 `ur.undo()`
 Undo last action.
 Returns arguments that are passed to redo.